TrafficGuard/typedai/src/routes/DOCS.md

+# Sending responses

+Regular 2xx responses sending an object must use `reply.sendJSON(responseObject)` so there is type checking from the schema

-Use the helper functions in src/fastify/responses.ts for sending responses
+Other response types should use the helper functions in src/fastify/responses.ts

 The current user can be accessed by with the function `import { currentUser } from '#user/userService/userContext';`